 Are you thinking about learning to scuba dive but you’re worried about your visual impairment?
 If so, you’ll be pleased to hear the good news: you can become a diver even if your vision is not perfect.

-Whether you’re shortsighted, nearsighted, or have astigmatism, there are contact lenses to correct your vision.
+Whether you’re shortsighted, nearsighted, or use contacts for astigmatism, there are lenses to correct your vision.
 And for the most part, these same lenses can be worn underwater while you dive.
 That said, there are a few things you need to be aware of.